 You are called to missions.
 But your parents don’t seem to agree.
 They ask questions you don’t have the answers to.
 Having answers can offer clarity on a topic that seems daunting.
 Have no fear.
-We have interviewed the Executive Vice President and Provost of Bethany Global University, Dave Hasz, for some key answers to our parent’s difficult questions.
+We have interviewed the President of Bethany Global University, Dave Hasz, for some key answers to our parent’s difficult questions.
 The interview with Dave Hasz sheds crucial light on the murky places we haven’t yet thought of.
 Hasz provides insight into the toughest questions, asked by the most concerned parents.
 Remember that your parents love you and want the best for your life.
 And as sons and daughters, we have the God-given command to honor our fathers and mothers.
 Yes, even when there is disagreement.
 Not all parents may understand our call to missions, and that’s okay.
 The call to missions didn’t come with a guide on how to handle objecting parents.
 You have received the call and you are trusting Jesus for the rest.
 This post will help determine respectable answers to the tough questions.

 Questions Objecting Parents May Ask: